ollijarviniemi/ollij.fi/AI.md

 The same challenges apply to *situational awareness* (“how well can the model infer and reason about its wider context”), which has immense importance for research on models: for example, "a language model knows that it is a language model and that it is being tested by AI researchers (and this affects the model's behavior)" might present a challenge.
 I think this kind of issues are likely to pop up soon.[^18]

-**Q:** "What if we focus on the model’s ability to solve clearly defined problems, rather than such subtle abilities?"
+**Q:** "What if we focus on the model’s ability to solve clearly defined problems, not on it's subtle capabilities?"

 Let’s say we are testing the programming abilities of a language model.
 Here is a concrete problem: We choose some board game.
 The goal of the language model is to write a program that plays this board game as well as possible.
 The opponent is a program designed by humans.[^19]